New national restrictions are in place. Make sure you know what to do to Protect Portsmouth.

-Together they maintain plans, train and simulate real-life events to ensure a co-ordinated and effective response to any emergency.
+Together they maintain plans, train and simulate real-life events to ensure a coordinated and effective response to any emergency.
 These plans are reviewed regularly.
-You can download a copy of the council's emergency response plan in the Associated documents section below.

-The council has produced a useful leaflet 'What to do in a radiation emergency' to tell residents, visitors and people working in the areas of the city that could be affected what to expect, what we do and what precautions to take if an incident happens.
-You can download this leaflet as a pdf in the Documents section below.
+The council has produced useful leaflets for residents and people working in the areas of the city that could be affected.
+The leaflets explain what to expect, what we do and what precautions to take if an incident happens.
+Read the leaflet for residents living in the 1.5km zone, the leaflet for residents living in the wider 5km zone, or the leaflet for businesses in the 1.5km zone.

 The Community Risk Register (CRR) looks at the likelihood and impact of a range of risks to the whole of Hampshire & the Isle of Wight (IoW).
 The main categories considered are: natural events, human and animal diseases, major accidents and malicious attacks, rather than threats like terrorist incidents.